 Fortunately, my instructor had me learn the basics on an automatic first.
 When it was time to switch to stick, I stuck to parking lots where I could go slowly and I wouldn’t need to shift up too often.
 Little steps.
 It became second nature… in steps.

 Finding time to write and promote works on the exact same principles.
 Small steps.
-For one whole month, time permitting, write every day.
+For one whole month, time permitting, write with a regular routine.
 Just one page, if necessary.
-And mark on a calendar or keep track some other way.
+Mark it on a calendar or keep track some other way.

 They call your creative self your “inner child.”
 I am learning the hard way: children need, and secretly crave, routine.